 William Auten's first novel is currently under consideration with publishing houses and agents.
 He has recently drafted his second novel and compiled his first short-story collection.
-His work has appeared in Blast Furnace, Drunken Boat, failbetter, Hayden's Ferry Review, Literary Salt, Nimrod, Notre Dame Review, Canada's Saturday Night Reader, Sugar House Review, Sycamore Review, Terrain, and other publications.
-Work was read at the bicentennial conference for North American Review in June 2015.
+His work has appeared in Blast Furnace, Cahoodaloodaling, Drunken Boat, failbetter, Hayden's Ferry Review, Literary Salt, Nimrod, Notre Dame Review, Origins, Canada's Saturday Night Reader, Sugar House Review, Sycamore Review, Terrain, and other publications.
+Work was read at the bicentennial celebration for North American Review in 2015.
 He is also an accomplished painter and musician.
 Having lived in Iowa, Texas, Oklahoma, Kansas, Missouri, and Virginia, he now calls California home.

 My short story "A Circle of Men" is live on Origins.
 Thank you to the staff and all involved.

 Very grateful to announce that Origins, an international fiction journal, will be publishing my short story "A Circle of Men."
 Thank you to the staff and all involved.

 Thank you to the staff and volunteers at the bicentennial celebration for North American Review at the University of Northern Iowa.
 And thank you for selecting my short story "Indirect Light" to be read; it was a pleasure to be there.